blake-fm/vcenter-log4j/README.md

 - Reports status as it goes
 - Provides a summary at the end - verification is more accurate / granular than the KB steps

-### What it does..n't
-- PSC Client.. ish - see below

 ### If you don't like quick and dirty..
 Apply workarounds and verify
 ```